You may also be interested in these posts from Twelve Ordinary Men by John MacArthur:

 "People who are content with what they don't know, happy to remain ignorant about what they don't understand, complacent about what they haven't analyzed, and comfortable living with problems they haven't solved—such people cannot lead." —John MacArthur, Twelve Ordinary Men

 In Matthew 6:13 when Jesus asked, "Who do men say that I, the Son of Man, am?"
-Peter was the first to speak up and say, "You are the Christ, the Son of the living God." (vs. 16) Peter was bold and decisive, and that is vital to leadership.
-Peter wanted to know what he didn't know.
+Peter was the first to speak up and say, "You are the Christ, the Son of the living God" (6:16).
+Peter was bold and decisive, and that is vital to leadership.
+He wanted to know what he didn't know.
 He wanted to understand what he didn't understand.
 He was the first to ask the hard questions, and first to answer.
-He took initiative.
-Seized the moment.
-Charged full-steam ahead.
-And that is leadership kind of stuff!
+He took initiative, seized the moment and charged full-steam ahead.
+That is leadership kind of stuff!

 True leaders are usually found where the action is!
 When Jesus came walking on the water in the raging Sea of Galilee, who was the first to jump out of the boat to meet Him?
 Peter, of course.
 The others wondered if they were seeing a ghost.
 But before anyone knew it, Peter was out of the boat, walking on water!
 The others in the boat were still clinging to their seats, trying not to fall overboard.
 Peter was involved!
-Only after he was out of the boat and had walked some distance did he think about the danger and begin to sink.
-Many of us will look at that incident and criticize Peter for his lack of faith.
-However, before we do that, we should remember where Peter was when he started to sink.
-He was walking on water!
-That's probably more than you or I would ever have done!
+Only after he was out of the boat and had walked some distance did he think about the danger, take his eyes off of Jesus, and begin to sink.

 That was the raw material that Peter was made of.
 He was inquisitive, willingness to take initiative, and had a desire to be involved.

-Jesus made sure Peter had the right life experiences to develop him into the kind of leader He knew he could be.
+Jesus made sure Peter had the right life experiences to develop him into the kind of leader He knew Peter could be.
 Peter had potential.
 Jesus knew that.
-He designed him that way from the beginning and for a unique purpose.
+He designed Peter that way from the beginning and for a unique purpose.
 But Peter needed that potential to be rooted and grounded in the right life experiences.

-One difficult experience Peter learned a lot through difficult experiences.
-One difficult experience is found in Matthew 16.
-Jesus announced to the apostles that He would be going to Jerusalem.
-That he would be turned over to the chief priest, and that He would be killed.
+One difficult experience Peter learned a lot from is found in Matthew 16.
+Jesus announced to the apostles that He would be going to Jerusalem, be turned over to the chief priest, and that He would be killed.
 "And Peter took Him aside and began to rebuke Him, saying, 'Far be it from You, Lord!
-This shall never happen to You.'” (vs. 22) In verse 23 we see Jesus' reply.
+This shall never happen to You” (16:22).
+In verse 23 we see Jesus' reply.
 "But He turned and said to Peter, 'Get behind me, Satan!
 You are a hindrance to Me.
 For you are not setting your mind on the things of God, but on the things of man.”

 "If Peter minded the things of men rather than the things of God, or if he did not do the will of God, he could be an instrument of the enemy." —John MacArthur, Twelve Ordinary Men

-Satan was sifting Peter like wheat, just as it says in Luke 22.
-Through this experience, and others like it, he learned just how much chaff and how little substance there was in him.
+Satan was sifting Peter as wheat, just as it says in Luke 22.
+Through this experience, and others like it, Peter learned just how much chaff and how little substance there was in him.
 He also learned to be watchful and careful, and that he must rely on the strength of the Savior.